-- 1. Defendant designs, manufactures, markets, imports, distributes and sells consumer electronics and kitchen products, including the subject "Chef's Mark Pressure Cooker," which specifically includes the Model Number CYD-100-V (referred to hereafter as "pressure cooker(s)") that is at issue in this case. - 2.
-Defendant designed, manufactured, marketed, imported, distributed and sold a product that suffers from serious and dangerous defects.
-Said defects cause significant risk of bodily harm and injury to consumers.
+- 1. Defendant designs, markets, imports, distributes and sells consumer electronics and kitchen products, including the subject "Insignia 6 Qt Multi-Function Pressure Cooker," which specifically includes the Model Number NS-MC60SS9 (referred to hereafter as "pressure cooker(s)") that is at issue in this case. - 2.
+Defendant touts the "safety" of their pressure cookers, and state that they cannot be opened while in use.
+Despite Defendants' claims of "safety," they designed, manufactured, marketed, imported, distributed and sold a product that suffers from serious and dangerous defects.